behreajj/AseSlicesTool/README.md

 ## Usage

-A hot key can be assigned to the script by going to `Edit > Keyboard Shortcuts`.
+A hot key can be assigned to a script by going to `Edit > Keyboard Shortcuts`.
 The search input box in the top left of the shortcuts dialog can be used to locate the script by its file name.

 Once open, holding down the `Alt` or `Option` key and pressing the underlined letter on a button will activate that button via keypress.
 For example, `Alt+C` will cancel the dialog.
 See the screen capture above.

+### Edit Slices

 The features of this dialog, per each button, are:
 - **All**: Selects all the sprite's slices.